xingyingwang/smart_contracts/week-3-tutorial.md

 ## Part 3 Smart Contracts in Bitcoin
 This part of the tutorial focuses on Bitcoin smart contracts.

-Bitcoin defines a stack based smart contract langauge, that is not turing complete!
+Bitcoin defines a stack based smart contract language, that is not turing complete!

 Note!
 You should be confident that you can give a reasonable answer the following questions:
-* What is Turing Competeness in simple terms?
+* What is Turing Completeness in simple terms?
 * Why is Bitcoin's scripting language not turing complete?
 * Do we realistically expect to have turing completeness in any smart contract platform?